What Makes Peppers Spicy?

 Did you cut some hot peppers without gloves?
 Feeling the burn hours later?
 This is a painful issue, but thankfully we’ve got 3 great methods for reducing pepper burn on the skin:

-1. Wash with dish soap.
+- Scrub with dish soap.
 Dish soap is a detergent and can help break remove some of the capsaicin from your skin.
 Scrub the affected area with dish soap and cold water until you feel relief.

+- Submerge in milk.
+Using milk on the skin works the same way that it does in the mouth.
 Don’t have milk?
 Try a high proof alcohol or rubbing alcohol instead.
 Capsaicin is soluble in alcohol.

 Is Capsaicin a Pain Reliever?

 On a technical level, capsaicin is both a TRPV1 agonist, and a non-narcotic analgesic.
-Put more simply, capsaicin does act as a pain reliever (analgesic) at the chemical level.
+Put more simply, capsaicin acts as a pain reliever (analgesic) at the chemical level.
 It is used to control peripheral nerve pain and is commonly used for people suffering from neuralgia.
 Ask your doctor before trying this method for pain relief.

 The Scoville Scale